Bachelor of Science in Civil Engineering

 Program Educational Objectives

-PEO 1: Practice civil engineering within the general areas of civil engineering or closely related field in the organizations that employ them as effective problem solvers.
+PEO 1: Be successfully employed in civil engineering within the general areas of civil engineering or closely related field with companies and organizations in industry, government, non-governmental organizations, and entrepreneurial ventures.

 PEO 2: Advance their knowledge of civil engineering or closely related fields to pursue graduate studies and/or professional studies.

-PEO 3: Pursue professional development opportunities and career advancement through successfully earning their professional licensure by passing Fundamentals of Engineering (FE) examination and subsequent licensure as a Professional Engineer (PE) within six years of graduation.
+PEO 3: Pursue professional development opportunities and career advancement through successfully earning their professional licensure [by passing Fundamentals of Engineering (FE) examination and subsequent licensure as a Professional Engineer (PE)] within six years of graduation, and/or certifications, continuing education credits, or leadership training, research opportunities, or post-graduate study.

 Students graduating from the civil engineering program are expected to acquire the following: